Seychelles

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of Seychelles’ current rules for the most common types of travel.

 The authorities in Seychelles set and enforce entry rules.
 If you’re not sure how these requirements apply to you, contact the Seychelles High Commission in the UK.